-Indeed, starting from an incomplete education loan market, we have been able to characterize the entire optimal path of the education-pension package.
-Interestingly, with respect to this optimal path, any policy recommendation of education subsidy and pension forever appears to be an 'interim' equilibrium.
-The economy with optimal policies actually moves away from the CMA over time.
-The optimality exercise finally secures an education level that is much higher than the CMA level of education.
-In this process, along the optimal path, pension initially rises and then falls.
-The rising pension path is observed until the economy reaches the CMA level of education.
-Pension support is disposed of gradually in finite time once CMA level of education is achieved and, eventually, education subsidy remains as the only working instrument of the policy package.
-Importantly, this phase-out is Pareto improving for all generations and we do not need to rely on any other external factors including externalities in human capital as in Andersen and Bhattacharya (2017).6 In our analysis, market imperfection itself is enough to generate the fall of pension and its eventual phase-out.
-The economy eventually converges to the Golden Rule.
+Interestingly, for this optimal path, any policy recommending the co-existence of education subsidy and pension appears to be an 'interim' equilibrium.
+The economy with optimal policies moves away from the CMA over time.
+Following the optimal policy path, the economy achieves an education level that is higher than the CMA level.
+Along the optimal path, pension initially rises and then falls.
+The rising pension path is observed until the economy reaches the complete-market level of education.
+Pension support is done away with gradually in finite time once the CMA level of education is achieved and, eventually, education subsidy remains as the only working instrument of the policy package.